Standard for ANSI Colors in Terminals

 That’s why this page tries to create some sort of “standard” which programs should comply to no matter on which platform they are run.

-The idea is to have the environment variables NO_COLOR and CLICOLOR_FORCE (which are currently already used for this exact reason on some UNIX systems).
+The idea is to have the environment variables NO_COLOR, CLICOLOR_FORCE, and CLICOLOR (which are currently already used for this exact reason on some UNIX systems).
 When set, the following rules should apply:

 If you have ideas or comments please create a new issue on GitHub or edit this page.